nmlgc/twitter-archive-to-gotosocial/README.md

 * t.co short URLs are replaced with their targets
 * Replace @username with @username@twitter.com
 * Threads are recreated as threads, though this is fragile; threads may sometimes have missing posts
-* Retweets are skipped (I figure you wouldn't want these on your profile anyway)
-* Replies and tweets that start with "@" are skipped

 Limitations:
 * ⚠️ Private Twitter Circle tweets will become public toots!